 If you’re looking for a hearty, man-friendly appetizer, these Antipasto Squares, filled with Italian meat and cheeses are the answer!
-This twist on Antipasto disappeared at a cocktail party a couple weeks ago.
+This twist on Antipasto disappeared at a cocktail party a couple of weeks ago.

 Perfect for game day, too, these squares make a delicious, out of the ordinary Antipasto Platter!